nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ### The Log

-A [log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) is a storage abstraction, it is an append-only sequence of record ordered by time.
-This simple concept is at the heart of many data intensive applications.
-It brings fault tolerance, durability, immutability and ordering to distributed system.
+A [log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) is a storage abstraction; it is an append-only sequence of record ordered by time.
+This simple concept is at the heart of many data-intensive applications.
+It brings fault tolerance, durability, immutability and ordering to a distributed system.

 ### Stream Processing

-When the processing of records is expected to give near real time feedback and the number of records is unbounded this is called stream processing.
+When the processing of records is expected to give near real-time feedback, and the number of records is unbounded, this is called stream processing.

-Nuxeo provides a Stream Processing pattern based on computation.
+Nuxeo provides a Stream Processing pattern based on computation.</br>
-A computation can be seen as a unix program:
+A computation can be seen as a Unix program:
 - A computation is doing one thing well and expect its output to become the input of another computation.
-- Computations can be composed using streams, like unix programs can be composed using pipes.
+- Computations can be composed using streams, like Unix programs can be composed using pipes.

 But it is much more powerful:
-- A computation can have many inputs and outputs streams enabling to create complex topology
+- A computation can have many input and output streams enabling to create a complex topology.
-- A computation can be executed in parallel
+- A computation can be executed in parallel.
-- Computations can be distributed on multiple machines
+- Computations can be distributed on multiple machines.
-- Computation can be added, restarted or removed without stopping the processing or data loss
+- Computation can be added, restarted or removed without stopping the processing or data loss.
-- Computations are fault tolerant and can defining error handling strategy
+- Computations are fault tolerant and can define an error handling strategy.
-- Streams capacity is only limited by disk size, there is no need to introduce back pressure to slow down producers
+- Streams capacity is only limited by disk size, there is no need to introduce back pressure to slow down producers.
-- Streams are persisted during a retention period, all records are kept it is possible to debug, tune and test new feature easily
+- Streams are persisted during a retention period, all records are kept.
+It is possible to debug, tune and test new features easily.
-- Messages exchanged by computations can be validated according to an Avro schema taking care of message evolution and interoperability
+- Messages exchanged by computations can be validated according to an Avro schema taking care of message evolution and interoperability.
 - Computations are monitored, the lag and latency between producer and consumer are available metrics

-Visit the [nuxeo-stream README](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-runtime/nuxeo-stream) for more details.
+Visit the [Nuxeo Stream README](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-runtime/nuxeo-stream) for more details.

 ## Nuxeo Stream Library

-The `nuxeo-stream` module provides a log based broker message passing system with a computation stream pattern.
+The `nuxeo-stream` module provides a log-based broker message passing system with a computation stream pattern.

 This module has no dependency on Nuxeo framework to ease integration with external sources or sinks.

-The underlying Log solution relies:
+The underlying Log solution relies on:

-- either on [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) which is a high performance off-Heap queue library, there is no broker to install, it relies entirely on OS memory mapped file (the storage is limited by disk capacity).
+- either on [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) which is a high-performance off-Heap queue library.
+There is no broker to install, it relies entirely on OS memory mapped file (the storage is limited by disk capacity).

 - either on [Apache Kafka](https://kafka.apache.org/) which is a distributed streaming platform.